SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 ### Solution Implemented: How it is fixed the issue and why this approach was chosen

-1. created a TradeLeg and Added athe other Other required fields: schedule, rate
+1. created a TradeLeg and Added the other Other required fields: schedule, rate
 2. Called to the generateCashflows(leg, startDate, maturityDate) with appropriate dates.
 When I tried to call the method generateCashflows, it was not visible as it was defined as private.
 I had to change it to public.
 3. Changed the assertion so the returned cashflows match the expected monthly schedule
 4. Tested the correct number of cashflows are generated and if their values/dates are correct.
 Used Mockito to verify that cashflowRepository.save() was called 12 times matching the expected number of monthly cashflows for 1 year period.
-5. I changed from AssertEquals to verify method, as I do not know the number of generated cashflows, I could get them from a list or create a method that returns a list of chashflows repository, I needed to count them by using list size.
+5. I replaced assertEquals with verify() in Mockito, as I do not know the number of generated cashflows, I could get them from a list or create a method that returns a list of chashflows repository, I needed to count them by using list size.
 This is a long process to capture saved chashflows
    Tested the dates and values.
-6. Doing all of the above the test still failed as the cashflowRepository.save(...) only called3 times as in service class generateCashflows method, calls getSchedule() from Schedule class and parseSceduleand that the default Schedule is '3M' quarterly.
-I had to sett the schedule string to "Monthly" by passing this to setSchedule for test to generate monthly cashflows.
+6. Doing all of the above the test still failed as the cashflowRepository.save(...) only called3 times as in service class generateCashflows method, calls getSchedule() from Schedule class and parse Schedule and that the default Schedule is '3M' quarterly.
+I had to set the schedule string to "Monthly" by passing this to setSchedule for test to generate monthly cashflows.
-7. Then I discovered another problem When I fixed everything in that method, I encountered another problem that it was generating 11 months instead 12 LocalDate
+7. Then I discovered another problem When I fixed everything in that method,

+### I encountered another problem:

+It was generating 11 months instead 12 LocalDate
 -> at com.technicalchallenge.service.TradeServiceTest.testCashflowGeneration_MonthlySchedule(TradeServiceTest.java:197)
 But was 11 times:
 The code generated cashflows for each month from January to December, but the end date is exclusive, it will only create 11 cashflows.

+### Solution to the new problem

-I had to change maturity date instead of 31 December to 1 JAN 2026.LocalDate maturityDate = LocalDate.of(2026, 1, 1);
+I had to change maturity date instead of 31 December to 1 JAN 2026.LocalDate `java maturityDate = LocalDate.of(2026, 1, 1);` This works for now but I believe I need to think about Febraury Month and next month to it, especially if start date and maturity dates are both middle of the month.

-### Verification: How I confirmed the fix works
+### Impact Verification: How I confirmed the fix works:

 I ran the tests again mvn targeting only this test mvn -Dtest=TradeServiceTest#testCashflowGeneration_MonthlySchedule test and it passed and correctly shows the cashflow generation for a monthly schedule

-## Test Failure 2
+## Test Failure testCreateTradeLegValidationFailure_NegativeNotional , TradeLegControllerTest

 ### Problem Description: What was failing and why